AlmuHS/Pendrive_Reminder_Nano/README.md

   -  This version doesn't support polkit < 0.106
   -  Less efficient than previous version
-  -  The notification can be only shown when user press shutdown button.
-No advice notification when a device has been connected or disconnected
+  -  There is no notification to advice when a device has been connected or disconnected.

 ## Advantages